THERAPEUTIC RECREATION AIDE DIPLOMA (GERONTOLOGY)

-This program trains you to provide wellness programs within all domains: physical, mental, social, emotional and spiritual.
+The TRA program trains you to provide wellness programs within all domains: physical, cognitive, social, emotional and spiritual.
 You will learn to design and implement creative programs that ensure a life well lived for seniors.
-These activities include crafts, music, gardening, fitness, games, social events, outings, entertainment and so much more.
+These activities include music, gardening, fitness, games, social events, outings, entertainment, crafts and so much more.
 Make a difference in someone’s life!
-If you are a compassionate, resourceful and supportive person who wants a job that really impacts others, this program is for you.
+If you are a compassionate, resourceful and supportive person who wants a job that positively impacts others, this program is for you.

 The course fee includes handouts/books ($175 value) and First Aid Certification.
 Extra costs include $28 for a Criminal Record Check.

 How is this program different from longer Therapeutic Recreation Aide programs?

 This program focuses on one population group only.
 It specifically prepares you to work with the elderly (gerontology based).
 Because older adults are the fastest growing age group in Canada, there are many jobs that require knowledge and skills specific to the elderly — our program reflects this.

 Students should meet all the following prerequisites before registering: